fpc/FPCSource/packages/fcl-db/tests/README.txt

 - its name in database.ini is sqldb
-- incidentally, in databases.ini, more parameter such as connectorparams=postgresql (which specify db type) are needed The parameters use depend on the connector type (sql,...)
+- incidentally, in databases.ini, more parameter such as connectorparams=postgresql (which specify db type) are needed The parameters used depend on the connector type (sql,...)

 If you specify the wrong (or no) name (or don't have database.ini), you will get an exception in your test runner:
 Unknown db connector specified